 Start simple and don’t worry about things breaking.
 Just accept that they will break and that that’s when learning happens.

 In startup scenarios, you should think about building fast and iterating instead of going through lengthy prototyping processes, because working this way gets features in front of potential customers who can give you valuable feedback faster.
+Mailparser and Docparser founder, Moritz Dausinger is pro when it comes to distilling down to a simple feature set and getting a product out so he can get feedback — check out his interview for great advice in this area.

 If you have a feature that clients or customers are clamoring for, build the minimal viable version of it and iterate.
 In the early stages of a business, it’s all about speed to launch so you can get through the “survival” phase of the startup and start generating some revenue.
-Click to Tweet.

 Don’t worry about scaling to millions of users, or building extra features you don’t have customers for yet.
 Just make sure you’ve thought about authorization, and payment (we like Stripe), and your most important feature and get it to market.
 Most modern technical stacks can scale fairly quickly, either by larger instance sizes or distributed nodes across the cloud.
 Concentrate on keeping your customers happy, building what they need to do their job.